 Our visit to Kingston Lacy was a flying one but, as with any National Trust property, there’s lots of things to do with children:

-- The house reopened on 1 March, so budding historians will enjoy exploring the Bankes family home with all of its historic curiosities.
+- When the house is open budding historians will enjoy exploring the Bankes family home with all of its historic curiosities.
 It’s essential to book tickets for viewing the house in advance.

 - In the garden, kids will love exploring the winding paths of the fernery and building dens.